 What Is N'Spine IONM?

 A trained clinician (surgical neurophysiologist), under the supervision of a board-certified IONM physician, constantly monitors the information gathered during the surgery in real-time.
 When significant neurophysiological change is detected, the IONM team provides immediate feedback to the surgeon, anesthesiologist and nurses who can respond quickly to minimize the chances of long-term post-operative injury.
-IONM provides an extra layer of confidence and safety for the surgeon and most importantly, protecting the patient.
+IONM provides an extra layer of confidence and safety for the surgeon and most importantly, protects patient.